rocktronica/OneFileCMS/readme.markdown

 ### Where's the WYSIWYG?
 What about syntax highlighting?

-WYSWIWYG editors have been requested, but probably won’t become standard, as they’d probably make it more than one file, sort of defeating the point of OneFileCMS.
+WYSWIWYG editors have been requested, but probably won’t become standard, as they’d probably make it more than one file, sort of defeating the "OneFile" point.
 Plus, if you’re working in PHP or non-HTML code, they're can be more of a hindrance than an asset.

 However, just because I don't want to do it, doesn't mean it's impossible.
 Look for the Edit_Page_form() function.
 Its textarea can be modified to work with whatever editor you like.